9 HR Automation Examples & How to Automate

 Enhanced employee experience

 Manual processes tend to involve a lot of back-and-forth, which can really put a damper on workplace productivity.
 By contrast, workflow automation has the ability to unify communication, foster collaboration, and cut back on generally tedious tasks.
 So not only do digital operations help employees complete their work faster, but they help your team feel more valued at the same time.
 In other words, automation lifts morale and provides an enhanced employee experience — especially compared to the slog of completing manual training, reporting, etc.

-9 examples of HR tasks and processes you can improve with automation
+9 examples of HR tasks and processes you can automate

 Anyone who’s been part of an HR team knows the day-to-day manual processes have a habit of being complex, labor-intensive, and error-prone.
 The antidote to these HR challenges comes in the form of automation, which can improve a variety of operational tasks ranging from employee onboarding and offboarding, to training and time management, and beyond.

 Recruiting is integral to the success of your whole agency, as it ensures you bring in the right talent and leadership for each available position.
 With that said, effective recruitment is often hard-won, since it requires a lot of effort to attract great people to your business.
 Fortunately, many recruiting processes — like posting job ads and screening CVs — can be automated to save your department considerable time and energy throughout the hiring process.

 Once new hires have been contracted to your team, the next step is to get these individuals fully integrated via employee onboarding.
 While onboarding is a very important process, it’s traditionally a time-consuming and paper-reliant one, as well.
 But with digital process automation, HR teams can offer a more standardized experience for every hire.
 That’s because automated onboarding streamlines communication, improves efficiency, and eliminates mistakes that are characteristic of manual data entry.

 3. Employee training